moliver28/research-handbook/content/handbook/business-technology/data-team/platform/snowflake-warehouse-optimization.md

 In our case, we want to find a balance between both, so we use the previously established guideline:

-> When the % increase in cost exceeds the % increase in performance, then we rate the model as 'inefficient'.
+> **A warehouse is efficient when compared to the next-size smaller warehouse, the query runtime is 40% less.**

-In this case, the % increase in performance is higher than the % increase in cost, so we elect to use the Small.
+In this case, since the query runtime has been reduced by 40% it's exactly on the threshold of being considered 'efficient' and we should choose the 'S' warehouse.

-#### Example 3
+##### Example 3

-Example 3, runtime is 80% of the original runtime, or 48 minutes.
-The runtime has improved by 20%, i.e it takes 20% less time.
-Meanwhile the cost has went from $2 to $3.20:
+Example 3, runtime has decreased by 20% from 1 hour -> 48 minutes.
+Meanwhile, the cost has increased by 60%, from $2 to $3.20:

 | warehouse_size | Credits/hr | runtime in hours | cost   |
 |----------------|------------|------------------|--------|